 Perform gardening and yard work

 As buds begin to bloom, it becomes apparent to many homeowners that their yards need some sprucing up.
 Your green thumb is in high demand for planting gardens, trimming hedges, and clearing yard waste.
 To get started, ask your friends and family if they know of anyone who needs help, or visit a local online community board like Nextdoor.

 As people start to take more vacations, pet sitters are needed to watch over furry family members.
 If you love animals, check out pet-sitting opportunities through DogVacay or Rover.
 You can offer to watch animals at your own home or visit clients' homes for on-site care.

 Spring and summer are considered moving season.
 This means many people will be dealing with a multitude of dreaded tasks.
 You may not have a moving truck, but you can offer to help carefully pack boxes and prepare a home for sale.
 Alternatively, look for part-time temp jobs at moving companies.

 Pick up a catering gig

 Spring and summer are the best times to work catering gigs because of all the events going on.
 From weddings to graduations to summer conferences, there is ample opportunity to earn extra coin for your summer getaway.
 To get involved, do a quick web search of local catering companies in your area and reach out to see if there are any openings.
 You could also see if any friends or family know people in need.

 Did you master a certain subject in school?
-If so, you could save up some serious summer vacation coin by tutoring.
+If so, you could save up some serious summer vacation cash by tutoring.
 Universities, local message boards, and community hangout spots can serve as a platform for you to get the word out there.
-Don't be afraid to call upon your family friends as well to get the ball rolling.
+Don't be afraid to call upon your family and friends as well to get the ball rolling.